🚀 The Solution for Slow Prisma

 Optional generator creates build-time SQL, reducing overhead to microseconds for your hottest queries.

-Edge & Serverless Ready
+Serverless Ready (Node Runtimes)

 When Prisma Performance Matters Most